 - Possess a High School Diploma or GED, and be able to read and write the English language.

-- Must meet all legal requirements of the Texas Commission on Fire Protection Personnel Standards and Education.
+- Ability to meet all legal requirements of the Texas Commission on Fire Protection Personnel Standards and Education.

-- Meet the physical standards for the position.
+- Ability to meet the physical standards for the position.

 - No felony convictions or major misdemeanor charges or admissions.

-- Good moral character, stable employment history and no history of any conduct which may affect suitability for firefighter work.
+- Good moral character, stable employment history, and no history of any conduct which may affect suitability for firefighter/paramedic work.

 You will have 12 minutes to run/walk one (1) mile.
 You can either run, walk, or do a combination of each.
 However, you can not stop forward movement.
 This task will be separate from all other tasks.
 Should you pass this assessment, you will report to the Bryan Fire Department drill field for the remaining tasks.
 (Directions to the drill field will be given at the test.)